mpospisil/intel_mkl_test/README.md

 It is possible to run it in Docker :

+open the directory _\K2FemMklLoader_ and run docker CLI commads

 ```
 docker build -f Dockerfile -t k2femmkl-nanoserver .
 docker run -i -t k2femmkl-nanoserver